Skip to main content

 Solution 2: Use Local Verification Services and Integrate Market by Market

 If you have built an integration to an identity verification service in your home market, you might continue doing the same in each new market you enter.
-The challenge is that most local services differ in terms of technical architecture and process, data delivered etc. This means that the business will need to build and manage an ever-increasing complexity of local solutions, with high maintenance cost and high risk.
+The challenge is that most local services differ in terms of technical architecture and process, data delivered etc.

 The adoption rate of local solutions also vary a lot, with countries in Northern Europe presenting high adoption rates for local solutions, whereas in the rest of Europe and other parts of the worlds, you cannot rely on finding a well-established local solution for identity verification.